How Are Motherboards Made: Understanding the Process of Motherboard Manufacturing

-Aside from the integrated graphics from APUs and other Intel CPUs with integrated graphics, the video card slot lets you upgrade the graphical output and performance of your computer.
+The video card slot lets you install a dedicated GPU and boost the graphical performance of your computer further than an AMD APU or Intel CPU would.
 This goes to the high data slots, like the PCIe slot or AGP slot.
 Ports include, but are not limited to, (depends on the card):

 Network Card Slot